Relative Serre functor for comodule algebras: Examples

 \subsection{Book Hopf algebra}

-We fix a positive integer $N$ and a primitive $N$-th root $\omega \in \bfk$ of unity.
-The book Hopf algebra $H(1, \omega)$ is generated, as an algebra, by $x$, $y$ and $g$ subject to the relations
+We fix an integer $N > 1$ and let $\omega$ be a primitive $N$-th root of unity.
+The Hopf algebra $\mathcal{H}(1, \omega)$ discussed in \cite[Section 8]{MR2678630} is generated, as an algebra, by $x$, $y$ and $g$ subject to the relations

-The Hopf algebra structure of $H(1, \omega)$ is determined by
+The Hopf algebra structure of $H$ is determined by

-It is easy to see that the element $g \in H(1, \omega)$ is a pivotal element.
-As in the case of the Taft algebra, the Hopf algebra $H(1, \omega)$ has no non-trivial central grouplike elements and thus $g_{\piv} := g$ is a unique pivotal element.
+The antipode is given by $S(g) = g^{-1}$, $S(x) = -g x$ and $S(y) = -gy$.
+It is easy to see that $g \in H$ is a pivotal element.
+As in the case of the Taft algebra, the Hopf algebra $H$ has no non-trivial central grouplike elements and thus $g_{\piv} := g$ is a unique pivotal element.